pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Diagnosis

-Site is running a framework that is not Drupal, Drupal 8, or Wordpress.
+Site is running a framework that is not Drupal, Drupal 8, or WordPress.
+WordPess Multisite is currently unsupported.

 ### Solution